The-Balthazar/BrewLAN/mods/BrewLAN/documentation/Status - BrewLAN.md

 * Allowed T2 to upgrade into it.

 T3 Heavy Assault Bot
-* Decreased the cost and stats to be comparable with that of the Titan, the Loyalist, and that Serephim one.
+* Decreased the cost and stats to be comparable with that of the Titan, the Loyalist, and my Serephim one.

 T3 Torpedo bomber.
 * Unified build sorting.